-Since sugar has likely dominated food flavors in your life, the initial effort to rid your body’s dependency on sugar will take time and focus as is true with any habit.
+Since sugar has likely dominated food flavors in your life for many years, when you remove it, food will taste bland for a while.
+That is because your taste buds have been trained to expect extreem flavor.
+Natural flavoring is not so dramatic but when you free yourself of the sugar addiction, food tastes more rich and more real.
+The initial effort to rid your body’s dependency on sugar will take time and focus as is true with any habit.
 But once you’ve broken through to the other side, whole natural foods will regain their magnificent unique flavors and your palate will be able to expand.
 It is worth the effort to eliminate refined sugar from your diet and live in a more natural relationship to the nourishment the planet provides.
 For me it was all about time.
 The longer I refrained from eating sugary foods the harder it became to remember what they tasted like.
 I recently took a sip of store bought lemonade and was appalled by how sweet it was.
 A year ago I might not have noticed.
 It took a year to restore my taste buds to their natural sensitivities to what is good and bad for me.

 See the book: Why We Get Fat and What to Do about it.